puppetlabs/puppet-rfc/arm-1.templates/templates/implementation.md

      in this document.
 -->

-There is no implementation of this proposal.
+There is no implementation of this ARM.